A welcome note from the Garden Halls Warden

 - Read Next

-- A welcome note from the Eleanor Rosa House Warden What is it like to live in the Intercollegiate Halls of Residence?
-What's Browzer?
+- A welcome note from the Eleanor Rosa House Warden What's Browzer?
 Welcome to...
-Bloomsbury January arrivals - Settling into London life All of your key contacts at UoL Eleanor Rosa House - Instruction Manual Sustainability at Gardens You're probably worried about this one thing...
-Travelling from...
-Heathrow Airport 5 reasons to be excited about life at International Hall Your guide to shopping in the UK We're signed up to the Student Accommodation Code A guide to food shopping Staying safe in London
+Bloomsbury January arrivals - Settling into London life All of your key contacts at UoL Time to Talk at Garden Halls Eleanor Rosa House - Instruction Manual Travelling for Easter?
+Coronavirus (COVID-19) You're probably worried about this one thing...
+Are you struggling with perfectionism?
+Let's reduce our food waste!
+Recipe of the week: Chinese fakeaway Your guide to shopping in the UK We're signed up to the Student Accommodation Code